 When vacating your apartment, a Clearance Form is filled out by the tenant and the Facilities Department at the time of final checkout.
-The form is given to the Business Office, and then the tenant's deposit, less any damage or cleaning charges assessed, will be refunded.
+The form is given to the Business Office, and then the tenant's deposit, less any damage or cleaning charges assessed, will be refunded..
 The tenant is responsible for cleaning properly, or for paying a cleaning charge.
-Deposit refunds are mailed to the tenant, or may be picked up at the Business Office within a reasonable time following clearance.
+Deposit refunds are mailed to the tenant, or may be picked up at the Business Office 30 days from moving out.
 Damage done to the furnishings or to the apartment by the tenant will be charged to the tenant.